Noncommutative Fibre Bundles via Bimodules: Background

 \subsection{Spectral Sequences}

-A spectral sequence $(E_r, d_r)$ is a series of two-dimensional lattices $E_r$ called pages with page $r$ having entry $E^{p,q}_r$ in position $(p,q) \in \mathbb{Z}^2$ and differentials $\extd_r : E^{p,q}_r \to E^{p+r,q+1-r}_r$ satisfying $\extd_r^2 = 0$.
-Conventionally the $p$-axis is drawn horizontally and the $q$-axis is drawn vertically.
-In the case we consider, only the top-right quadrant ($p,q \geq 0$) of page 0 is allowed to have nonzero entries.
-The differentials $\extd_r$ on the $r$th page go to the right by $r$ entries and down by $r-1$.
-Seeing as the differentials square to zero, it is possible to take their cohomology.
+A spectral sequence $(E_r, d_r)$ is a series of two-dimensional lattices called pages, denoted $E_r$, with each page number $r$ having entry $E^{p,q}_r$ in position $(p,q) \in \mathbb{Z}^2$ and differentials $\extd_r : E^{p,q}_r \to E^{p+r,q+1-r}_r$ satisfying $\extd_r^2 = 0$.
+By convention, the $p$-axis is horizontal and the $q$-axis is vertical.
+In the case we consider, only the top-right quadrant ($p,q \geq 0$) of page 0 has nonzero entries.
+The differentials $\extd_r$ on the $r$th page move right by $r$ entries and down by $r-1$.
+Seeing as the differentials square to zero, we can take their cohomology.
 The $(r+1)$th page is defined as the cohomology of the $r$th page.
-Figure \ref{fig:wikipedia---spectralsequencevisualization} is an image \cite{Spectral Sequence Image Wikipedia} illustrating what a spectral sequence looks like on pages $r = 0,1,2,3$.
+Figure \ref{fig:wikipedia---spectralsequencevisualization} illustrates what a spectral sequence looks like on pages $r = 0,1,2,3$.

-A spectral sequence is said to converge if there is some fixed page after which all subsequent pages are the same.
-After taking cohomology no longer changes a spectral sequence, we say that the sequence has stabilised, and denote position $(p,q)$ on the stable pages as $E^{p,q}_{\infty}$.
+A spectral sequence converges if there is a fixed page after which all subsequent pages are the same.
+Once taking cohomology no longer changes a spectral sequence, it is said to have stabilised, and position $(p,q)$ on the stable pages is denoted as $E^{p,q}_{\infty}$.